Are Classification Robustness and Explanation Robustness Really Strongly Correlated? An Analysis Through Input Loss Landscape: Experiments

-\paragraph{Training Methods} We mainly consider 2 baselines: i) normal training (Normal), ii) Madry adversarial training (MAT)~\cite{madry2017towards}.
-As mentioned in the \cref{sec:method}, we explore two types of proposed method: $SEP_{pos}$ and $SEP_{neg}$.
-In the rest of this paper, unless specified, we will use $\lambda = 50000$ for $SEP_{pos}$ and $\lambda = -3000$ for $SEP_{neg}$.
+We consider two baselines: normal training (Normal) and Madry adversarial training (MAT)~\citep{madry2017towards}.
+We also explore two variants of the proposed method: $\ours_{pos}$ and $\ours_{neg}$, as mentioned in~\cref{subsec:landcape}.
+In the rest of this paper, unless specified, we will use $\lambda = 50000$ for $\ours_{pos}$ and $\lambda = -3000$ for $\ours_{neg}$.
+We use a learning rate of 0.01 for ConvNet and MobileNet while using a learning rate of 0.001 for ResNet and Wide ResNet.